Quick answer

 - Celebrate small wins.
 Feeling capable keeps a child willing to keep going.

 - Protect the sleep.
-Let Sleepytale give the day a calm ending so tomorrow's focus is full.
+Let Cleo give the day a calm ending so tomorrow's focus is full.

 Why Good Sleep Is the Secret Study Habit

 Here is the habit that quietly powers all the others, and the one most families overlook.
 Sleep is when the brain takes what your child learned during the day and files it away for the long term, and it is when the focus needed for tomorrow gets restored.
 A tired child struggles to pay attention, hold information, and stay patient, no matter how good their study routine is.
 In that sense, a calm and consistent bedtime is one of the most effective study habits there is.
-This is the part Sleepytale was built for.
-Cleo gives the end of the day a calm, screen free ritual that helps a busy mind settle, so it is not a study tool itself, it simply protects the rest that good learning depends on.
+This is the part Sleepytale is best known for.
+Cleo is an AI friend rather than a tutor, a curriculum, or anything your child has to sit down and complete: she chats, tells stories, sings, rhymes, and explains things when asked, and at the end of the day she gives that busy mind a calm, screen free place to land.
+She is not a study tool, she simply keeps good company and protects the rest that learning depends on.

 The Bottom Line